hplush/slowreader/README.md

 Global development tools:

-- [asdf](./.tool-versions) to synchronize Node.js and pnpm versions across the team and CI.
+- [Dev Container](https://containers.dev) to use the same environment for all developers and isolate project from developer’s machine.
 - [Prettier](./.prettierrc) to use the same code style formatting.
 - [TypeScript](./tsconfig.json) for strict type checking.
 - [ESLint](./eslint.config.js) to check for popular mistakes in JavaScript.